hamahem/datastory/index.md

 {% include yearly_embed_theme.html %}

 <p style="text-align: justify;">How interesting!
 Few dynasties have kept and even risen in dominance.
 Here below, I have aggregated all my findings to a decadal scale.
-This time window can show us the existence of a broader structure and maybe how often does each dynaysty dominate within a given decade.</p>
+This time window can show us the existence of a broader structure and maybe how often does each dynasty dominate within a given decade.</p>

 {% include decade_embed.html %}